 Pack a zippered pouch with in-flight comfort essentials: earbuds or headphones (to zone out); lip balm, hand lotion, toothbrush/toothpaste, and hand wipes (for surfaces and dirty hands); a pen (for filling out landing cards and swapping emails with your cute seat-mate); tissues, Advil, and extra undies (especially on a long-haul flight).
 The Flight001 Seat Pack we use has a loop for easy hanging on the seat in front of you.

 Long journeys are great for catching up on the reading pile.
 Instead of packing heavy magazines, rip out the articles that you want to read.
 (Do this on the drive to the airport.)
 Voila: Vanity Fair and Vogue now weigh 95 percent less.
 Alternately, bring magazines that you can leave behind, shedding weight as you go.
 Of course, you could just load up the iPad with books and articles.
 (What?
-We're still addicted to paper.
-And these are our favorite books for the long haul.)
+We're still addicted to paper.)

 If you'd rather listen and watch than read, download movies and podcasts to distract you during long bus rides, plane delays, and train rides.
 If you subscribe to a local podcast from the region you are about to visit, you'll be caught up on the news and culture of the region before you arrive.

 Pack filling and healthy snacks for the trip.
-You'll feel more with it after eating almonds, energy bars, dried mangoes, apples, Wasa crackers, and carrots than a salty bag of chips (no matter how good that bag is).
+You'll feel more with it after eating almonds, energy bars, dried mangoes, apples, Wasa crackers, and carrots than a salty bag of chips.
 Pack tea bags — herbal, green tea, your favorite — as flights usually only offer Lipton.
 Watch out for coffee: It's dehydrating and can make you edgy.
-Obviously, drink as much water as you can and bring a few vitamin-inflused fizzy drink packets (like EBoost) to add to a water bottle.
+Obviously, drink as much water as you can and bring a few vitamin-inflused fizzy drink packets (like& EBoost) to add to a water bottle.

 If you're traveling with gifts, slide gift bags and tissue paper into the outer pocket of your rolly so everything lays flat.
 (You don't want to have to ask your hostess for tape or wrapping paper.)
 Don't pack wrapped gifts: They're bulky and they'll get messed up in transit.
 Or ship your gifts before your arrival.